star-history/star-history/public/blog/prompt-flow.md

 ---

-# Prompt flow - Developer Tool for Building High-quality LLM Applications
+# Prompt flow - Developer Tool for Building High-Quality LLM Applications

 Open-sourced by Microsoft recently, [Prompt flow](https://github.com/microsoft/promptflow) is a suite of development tools designed to streamline the end-to-end development cycle of LLM-based AI applications, from ideation, prototyping, testing, evaluation to production deployment and monitoring.
 It makes prompt engineering much easier and enables you to build LLM apps with production quality.